l7mp/l7mp/README.md

 You can avoid this by not using embedded defs or, if this is too inconvenient, explicitly naming all embedded objects and then using the specific APIs (the RuleList API, Rule API, etc.) to clean up each object selectively.

-### Status
+### Multiprotocol Support

+The main feature l7mp intends to get right is multiprotocol support.
+While l7mp is optimized for persistent, long-lived UDP-based media and tunneling protocol streams, and hence the support for the usual HTTP protocol suite is incomplete as of now, it should already be pretty capable as a general purpose multiprotocol proxy and service mesh, supporting lots of built-in transport and application-layer protocols.
 Below is a summary of the protocols supported by l7mp and the current status of the implementations.

 | Type      | Protocol         | Session ID               | Type            | Role  | Mode             | Re/Lb   | Status  |
 | :-------: | :--------------: | :----------------------: | :-------------: | :---: | :--------------: | :-----: | :-----: |